Tutorial videos your users actually complete

 ContractSafe

-From "I'll just link the docs" to "that tutorial walked me right through it"
+From "please disregard the rough edit" to "this walked me right through it"

 Before ngram